flutter/website/src/get-started/editor.md

 ## Next step

-Let's take Flutter for a test drive: create a first project, run it, and experience "hot reload".
+Take Flutter for a test drive: create a first project, run it, and experience "hot reload".